thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

    "requisitionIds":null
 }
 {% endhighlight %}

+The `searchRequestionJson` parmater is a JSON string whose `pageNumber` field controls which page of results is returned for a request.
+That field will get incremented for each page we retrieve.

 Here's the equivalent Python dictionary.
 We'll convert this dict into a JSON string when we send our requests.